 SOCIAL JUSTICE 101

 TABLE OF CONTENTS

 - 2 INTRODUCTION

 - 4 ETHICS OF CARE AGREEMENT

 - 6 BEING A GOOD ALLY 101

 - → 5 Tips for Being a Proactive Ally

 - → Ally Etiquette: Using Privilege as an Ally

-- → So You Call Yourself an Ally:10 Things All 'Allies' Need to Know
+- So You Call Yourself an Ally:

+10 Things All 'Allies' Need to Know

 - 12 ABLEISM, ALBEIST TERMS

 AND HOW TO AVOID BEING ABLEIST

-- → Identity-First versus People-First Language

 - → 10 Ways to Avoid Everyday Ableism

 - → Ableism/Language

-- 16 HOW TO FIGHT HATE AND BE ANTI-RACIST
+- 17 HOW TO FIGHT HATE AND BE ANTI-RACIST

-- → Ten Ways to Fight Hate:

-A Community Resource Guide
+- → Ten Ways to Fight Hate:A Community Resource Guide

 - → 10 Ways To Be Anti-Racist

-- 21 GLOSSARY
+- 22 GLOSSARY

-- 30 CAMPUS RESOURCES
+- 1 CAMPUS RESOURCES

+College of Architecture, Design, and the Arts

+INTRODUCTION

-College of Architecture, Design, and the Arts INTRODUCTION This document evolved out of an allyship training initiative that began in the School of Art & Art History in the fall of 2019, and has evolved into a resource and primer on how to support movements for social justice and equity.
+This document evolved out of an allyship training initiative that began in the School of Art & Art History in the fall of 2019, and has evolved into a resource and primer on how to support movements for social justice and equity.

 We are working toward a more inclusive climate in our College.

-We stand with our BIPOC colleagues and students in solidarity as the country wrestles with its racist history and still-active white supremacy and anti-Blackness.
-CADA leadership has been deeply engaged by the important, urgent national and campus conversations happening on the subjects of anti-racism, equity, inclusion, and allyship.
-There are exciting and powerful developments in the fields in which we all work, including We See You White American Theater.
-We have read with respect UIC's Student Demands and are examining which of these we can address on the College level (such as more regular opportunities for students to communicate with leadership), and how we can advocate centrally for others (such as the renaming of Henry and Jefferson Halls).
+CADA's leadership is deeply engaged by the important, urgent national and campus conversations happening on the subjects of anti-racism, equity, inclusion, and allyship.
+In 2020, there have been exciting and powerful developments in the fields in which we all work, and on our campus.
+We have read with respect UIC's Student Demands and are examining which of these we can address on the College level, and how we can advocate centrally for others.
 We are committed to creating an open and inclusive culture in CADA and its Schools; and to activating CADA's role as an advocate for equity and anti-racism in our professional fields.
-We've arrived on the following priorities to be pursued within an update to the College's Diversity Strategic Plan: - Increasing support mechanisms for BIPOC students - Fundraising financial support for underrepresented minority students - Hiring and retention of faculty of color - Advocating for diversity and inclusion in the creative professions - Supporting faculty in decolonizing program curriculum - Creating a culture of allyship This primer is part of how we are building a culture of allyship in our college.
-It brings together resources that have been selected by faculty, staff, and current students and is a great starting point for how to support the many movements striving for a more just and equitable world for all.
-This document contains a proposal for an ethics of care agreement, anti-racist and allyship training, a brief introduction to ableism, and a glossary of inclusive language, allyship and accountability.
+This primer is part of how we are building a culture of allyship in our college.

+It brings together resources that have been selected by faculty, staff, and current students and as a starting point for how to support the many movements striving for a more just and equitable world for all.

+Special thanks to Alisa Swindell and Jen Delos Reyes for their research and work in compiling many of the resources contained here.

 As leaders of the UIC College of Architecture, Design, and the Arts, we are inspired by the voices calling for change and action on our campus and in our professional communities.
 The creative disciplines are drivers of civic engagement and we are especially proud of CADA's students and faculty who are powerful catalysts for change.

+In solidarity,

+Rebecca Rugg

+Dean, College of Architecture, Design, and the Arts

+Christine Dunford

+Director, School of Theatre and Music

+Marcia Lausen

+Director, School of Design

+Jennifer Reeder

+Director, School of Art and Art History

+Robert Somol

-In solidarity, Rebecca Rugg Dean, College of Architecture, Design, and the Arts Christine Dunford Director, School of Theatre and Music Marcia Lausen Director, School of Design Jennifer Reeder Interim Director, School of Art and Art History Robert Somol Director, School of Architecture ETHICS OF CARE AGREEMENT The following is an example of an ethics of care agreement.
+Director, School of Architecture

+ETHICS OF CARE AGREEMENT

+The following is an example of an ethics of care agreement.
 This kind of agreement can be used to help build safer spaces where people can understand and acknowledge the expectations for community care when operating in that space.
-Feel free to edit and adapt to meet the needs of your school, classroom, group, etc. Example:
+Feel free to edit and adapt to meet the needs of your school, classroom, group, etc.

+Example: